 The Magic of the Golden Hour

 At sunset time, during the Golden and Blue Hour, as the lights of the city come on, there are some superb views of Bogotá from the Andes peak.
-After finishing such a stint, one must be very careful coming down with expensive gear.
+I would however recommend that you do not hang around for the after sunset views.
+If you do, after finishing such a stint, you must be very careful coming down with expensive gear.
 It is best that all gear is hidden away in suitable and discreet bags.
-It may be noted that transportation at the foot of the mountain is not always easy to find.
-It may be best to call for a taxi, using the local mobile phone app called Tappsi.
+It may be noted that transportation at the foot of the mountain, near the base station of the cable car transportation, is not always easy to find.
+It is best to call for a taxi, using the local mobile phone app called Tappsi.
 Do not hail a taxi on the streets.
 Always only request a taxi through one of the established apps on the Internet.

 Places And Views To Look For When You Are On Monserrate

-• The North of the City – is an expansive and excellent view of a section of the Altiplano Cundiboyacense.
+- The North of the City – is an expansive and excellent view of a section of the Altiplano Cundiboyacense.
+On a clear day, you can even see Bogota’s Eldorado Airport.

 How to Stay Secure for Photography in Bogotá

 My favourite method of avoiding trouble is to take a couple of friends with me.
 Even during the day.
 Most Colombians I have met are happy to walk through central Bogotá.
 Every single time is different.
 To visit the area is always a treat – even for local Colombians!
-They will therefore happily accept the invitation.
+They will therefore happily accept the invitation, especially if a snack and coffee or lunch is included.

 Their assigned job is usually to watch me like a hawk while I am busy focusing or composing my shot.
 If anyone shows a little more than ordinary interest in what I am doing, my friends move in closer.
 They really act like bodyguards!
 It always seems to work.